kilfour/QuickFuzzr/README-TEMP.md

 # Quick Fuzzr
 > A type-walking cheetah with a hand full of random.
-## Introduction
-An evolution from the QuickMGenerate library.
 ## Installation
 QuickFuzzrQuickFuzzr is available on NuGet:
 ```bash